MicroStrategy/embedding-sdk-docs/docs/support-for-different-authentication-environments/guest-authentication-mode-only.md

 **To customize the example to use your MicroStrategy Library Server**:

 1. Decide where you want to have the HTML page.
-If the domain is different from your MicroStrategy Library Server's domain, you may need to [perform additional configuration to support Cross-Origin Requests (CORS)](../config).
+If the domain is different from your MicroStrategy Library Server's domain, you may need to [perform additional configuration to support Cross-Origin Resource Sharing (CORS)](../config.md).

 1. In an IDE, text editor or [Embedding SDK Playground](https://microstrategy.github.io/playground/), open the HTML file and configure it to reflect the values in your environment: